 Nachos: Place tortilla chips on a large baking sheet.
 Top with black beans batch cooked from week 1, cheddar cheese.
 Bake at 450 degrees until hot and melty.

-Biscuits and gravy, eggs: Gravy recipe: Melt 2 T. reserved bacon fat.
+Biscuits and gravy, eggs: Use the biscuit recipe from my chicken pot pie.
+Gravy recipe: Melt 2 T. reserved bacon fat.
 Add 2 T. flour and cook for a couple of minutes.
 Whisk in milk and bring to a bubble to thicken.
 Add salt and pepper to taste.

 Pork fried rice with vegetables: use leftover pork in this dish.
-Omit green onion, oyster sauce, and sesame oil for budget purposes.
+Omit oyster sauce, and sesame oil for budget purposes.

 Burrito bowls: Use batch cooked black beans from week one.
 Use on top of rice and burrito toppings of choice, salsa, avocado, cheese, etc.